Ernesto Beren

 Ernesto Beren (born February 28, 1950) is a Filipino gymnast.
 He competed in four events at the 1968 Summer Olympics.

-Background
+Early life and education

 Beren was a resident of Manila Boystown along with Norman Henson until he finished his high school studies.
 In Boystown, Catholic priest Jose Mirasol encouraged him to get involved in sporting activities.

+Gymnastics career

-After he left Boystown, he and Norman Henson went on to qualify for the 1968 Summer Olympics.
+After Beren left Boystown, he and Norman Henson went on to qualify for the 1968 Summer Olympics.